The Shimura curve of discriminant 15 and topological automorphic forms: Rational uniformization

-\begin{proof} The map $X^D_{\mb Q} \to (X^D_{\mb Q})/w_3 \times (X^D_{\mb Q})/w_{15}$ only fails to be at an embedding at places fixed by $w_5$.
-Since $3$ splits in $\mathbb{Q}(\sqrt{-5})$, the involution $w_5$ has no fixed points.
-(It thus acts as an order-2 translation on the genus $1$ curve, and the quotient $X^D/w_5$ is an isogenous curve with one elliptic point of order $3$.
-The subspace of Figure~\ref{fig:fundamentaldomain} with positive real part is a fundamental domain for $X^D/w_5$.)
+The involution $w_5$, with no fixed points, acts as an order-2 translation on the genus $1$ curve.
+The quotient $X^D/w_5$ is of genus one, and under the projection $X^D/w_5 \to (X^D)^*$ there is a single preimage of $P_6$ which is an elliptic point of order $3$.
+(The subspace of Figure~\ref{fig:fundamentaldomain} with positive real part is a fundamental domain for $X^D_{\mb C}/w_5$.)

-The involution $w_3$ fixes the two elliptic points, which are complex multiplication points (CM points) of discriminant $-3$, as well as two other points with CM disciminant $-12$.
-The quotient curve $X^D/w_3$ is of genus zero with two elliptic points of order $6$ (CM discriminant $-3$) and two of order $2$ (CM discriminant $-12$).
+The quotient curve $X^D/w_3$ is of genus zero with two elliptic points of order $6$ (the preimages of $P_6$) and two of order $2$ (the preimages of $P_2$).
 As $X^D/w_3$ is smooth of genus zero and has points defined over $\mb Q$, it is isomorphic to $\mb P^1$ over $\mb Z[1/15]$.

-The involution $w_{15}$ fixes two points with CM discriminant $-15$ and two with discriminant $-60$.
-The resulting quotient curve $X^D/w_{15}$ is also of genus zero, with one elliptic point of order 3 (CM discriminant $-3$) and four of order 2 (CM discriminants $-15$ and $-60$).
+The quotient curve $X^D/w_{15}$ is also of genus zero, with one elliptic point of order 3 (the preimage of $P_6$) and four of order 2 (the preimages of $P_2'$ and $P_2''$).
 Similarly, it is isomorphic to $\mb P^1$ over $\mb Z[1/15]$. \end{proof}

 \begin{prop} There are meromorphic functions

 so that the resulting embedding $X^D_{\mb Q} \to \mb P^1_{\mb Q} \times \mb P^1_{\mb Q}$ has, as image, the (closure of the) set of solutions of

 The Atkin-Lehner operator $w_3$ fixes $u$ and sends $v$ to $-1-v$, while $w_{15}$ fixes $v$ and sends $u$ to $-1-u$. \end{prop}